 5 – eBay

 Retailers really like you to link your account to your loyalty account because it means you’re way more likely to shop with them in future.
 So it is with eBay, which offers a range of incentives designed to persuade you to link your Nectar card and your eBay account.
-Currently, if you link your accounts, you’ll earn 200 bonus Nectar points.
+Currently, if you link your Nectar and eBay accounts, you’ll earn 200 bonus points.

 Once linked, you will earn Nectar points every time you buy on eBay – you’ll earn 1 point per £1 spent up to 300 points per item.
 However, keep an eye on your Nectar and eBay accounts because a couple of times a year eBay runs a double and triple points promotion so you could earn 3 points per £1 spent.